 - Use social media to drive traffic to your website: If you have a blog or website, social media is a great source to generate traffic to your site and grow your audience.
 You can share your latest blog post or video on social media and include a link back to your site.
 (This is what I do!)

 - Earn money with Ads: As a YouTube creator, you can get paid to run ads on your videos.
-According to Forbes, about 50% of the highest paid YouTubers’ total revenue comes from ads.
+According to Social Champ, one of the best revenue streams on YouTube is advertisements.

 - Become a social media manager: Many businesses are looking for social media managers who can help them with their social media presence.
 As a social media manager, you’ll be responsible for creating and scheduling posts, managing a brand’s online community, and more.